top of page

 • A few of the more memorable events include:

-• Christmas Formal - When we hired legendary street musician Eugene 'Lucky' Hudson to walk the room blowing his saxophone, and everyone ended up outside with Lucky playing a strip tease, and a tall skinny guy getting naked and log-rolling through the snow.
+• Christmas Formal - When we hired legendary street musician Eugene 'Lucky' Hudson to walk the room blowing his saxophone, and everyone ended up outside with Lucky playing a strip tease, and a tall skinny guy got naked and log-rolled through the snow.

 • Halloween Bash - When Jana, Erica, Matt & I dressed up like 'The Wiches of Eastwick & Jack Nicholson Devil' but I had to wear the Cher wig, and nobody - not even my best friends - could tell it was me.
 There was dry-ice smoke rolling down the stairs, cobwebs strung across the doors, fake bodies hanging in the trees; and a mob of people waiting to get in.